Nijin22/blog.dennis-weber.info/posts/2020-01-11_How_I_solved_Dishonored_2s_Jindosh_Riddle_using_linear_programming/index.md

 Then we need to set up "constraints", mathematical formulas that constrain the variables we just created.
 The first few are quite easy: Each position has exactly one instance of an attribute set to true, i.e. the sum of all the variables for one attribute must equal to true.
 The same thing applies the other way round, each attribute is true on only one position.
 This prevents the solver from giving the same heirloom to everyone or seating multiple people at the same position:

-    # each position has exactly one instance of an attribut true
+    # each position has exactly one instance of an attribute true
     subject to position_has_name{pos in poss}: sum{name in names} has_name[pos, name] = 1;
     subject to position_has_heirloom{pos in poss}: sum{heirloom in heirlooms} has_heirloom[pos, heirloom] = 1;
     subject to position_has_color{pos in poss}: sum{color in colors} has_color[pos, color] = 1;